 The rest of the cast are equally superb, and it’s very interesting to spot many actors here who would go on to become stars themselves: Christopher Lee, Kenneth More, James Robertson Justice and John Gregson.

-I like Harald Warrender the most as Scott’s close friend Dr. William Wilson, he knows that despite Scott’s promise to him that they are on a purely scientific expedition; his friends real goal is to reach the Pole first, Wilson accepts this as he knows for Scott to be acting otherwise would be against his nature.
+I like Harald Warrender the most as Scott’s close friend Dr. William Wilson.
+Wilson knows that despite Scott’s promise to him that they are on a purely scientific expedition; his friends real goal is to actually reach the Pole first, Wilson accepts this though as he knows for Scott to be acting otherwise would be against his nature.
+Warrender’s performance is all in the eyes and in his expressions, he steals all his scenes with just a look.

 Diana Churchill and Anne Firth play the wives of Scott and Wilson.
+These two actresses are not in the film for very long, but they both make quite an impression.
 Kathleen Scott feels fear for her husband, but completely understands the passion that drives him; if she begged him not to go she knows that he would be hurt and she would feel guilty for stopping him doing what he wished.
 I love the scene where she says it’s fine for him to go and he kisses her hand and looks so tenderly at her.
 Scott is grateful to her, but he also knows how difficult it must be for her inside.